 |Mental anguish||Fear of impending death.||£4,380|

 |Less severe brain damage||Good recovery made, allowing return to work and the like.
 Lasting impacts include poor concentration, memory loss, bad moods, as well as day-to-day abilities.||£14,380 to £40,410|

 As we mentioned, every case is different and it’s up to us to provide medical evidence that shows the exact severity of your injuries.
 Our solicitors are specialist personal injury solicitors so know what medical evidence is required to back up our claims.

-No win no fee agreements remove a big barrier, for a lot of people, to making a compensation claim.
+If you’re wondering ‘can I claim compensation for an allergic reaction?’, the financial aspect of entering into legal proceedings can be offputting.
+However, no win no fee agreements remove a big barrier, for a lot of people, to making a personal injury claim.
 Prior to no win no fee you’d have to pay your solicitor an hourly rate.
 If they won the case then you got compensation and their fees were paid but if they lost the case, you’d still be left with a large legal bill but no compensation.